-There most common projector aspect ratios are 4:3 (XGA & SXGA), 16:10 (WXGA & WUXGA) and 16:9 (standard HDTV, 1080p).
+The three most common video projector aspect ratios are 4:3 (XGA & SXGA), 16:10 (WXGA & WUXGA) and 16:9 (standard HDTV, 1080p).

 Most people who use their projectors for presentations will find a 4:3 aspect ratio does the trick.
 However, the computer display industry has been moving away from the 4:3 format in recent years.
-If your laptop has a widescreen display, a projector with 16:9 or 16:10 resolution capabilities would be a better choice.
+If your laptop has a widescreen display, a video projector with 16:9 or 16:10 resolution capabilities would likely be a better choice.

 16:9 is the standard aspect ratio of Blu-ray discs and HDTV signals.
 It is the only widescreen aspect ratio natively supported by the DVD.
 Most home theater projectors employ this aspect ratio.